cyfronet-fid/sat4envi/README.md

 #### API docs

 We use Swagger to create API documentation.
-When you run the backend Swagger-UI is exposed under `http://localhost:4201/swagger-ui.html`.
+When you run the backend Swagger-UI is exposed under `http://localhost:4201/api/v1/docs.html`.

+In profile `production` only package `pl.cyfronet.s4e.controller` is scanned and exposed.

 #### <a id="backend-static"></a> Static images S3 storage